webyrd/computation-languages-and-research-an-idiosyncratic-view/writing-rules.md

 * try to be efficient, in that if someone asks me to explain something, see if I can write up what I have in mind as part of this Uncourse

+* bootstrap philosophy, at multiple levels

+* self-reliance: Skills and Attitude for -- Uncourse should be based on this, to the greatest possible extent

+* put compelling, deep, fascinating ideas as early as I can get away with.

+* lots and lots of "asides", pointers to interesting resources, etc. (for example, to the book 'Vehicles', Quine Relays, Feynman Lectures on Computating, Forth, whatever)  Think DFW, SICP, any book with a ton of footnotes/margin notes/etc., oriented largely towards bootstrapping

+* assumption -- computation is fascinating, the universe is fascinating, etc.  My job is to show fascinating things in a way where the fascinating parts are apparent, not hidden (and it is very easy for them to be hidden!)

+* assumption -- the learner is interested in the fascinating parts; this isn't Job Training 101, as useful as that might be.
+Here we are interested in deep, beautiful, fascinating ideas with longevity, which also turn out to be surprisingly useful *because* they are deep and beautiful.

-* Stick with pandoc and Markdown.
+* stick with pandoc and Markdown.
 I'm not super happy with the PDF output from pandoc so far, but Markdown is easy to work with, accessible, and I don't spend all my time messing around with LaTeX typesetting.
 Maybe I can at least adjust the margins for PDF output from pandoc---the margins are so huge!
+How does pandoc/Markdown do with asides?
+Asides are not optional!

-* Idiosyncratic, personal point of view.
+* idiosyncratic, personal point of view.
 Not an encyclopedia of everything that could be taught or explored in computing (as if I could even write such a thing).

-* Trajectory, coherence, point-of-view, and intellectual stance are important---much more important than trying to replace a CS undergrad/grad program.
+* trajectory, coherence, point-of-view, and intellectual stance are important---much more important than trying to replace a CS undergrad/grad program.

 * Assumption is that the learner will learn from many resources other than this Uncourse.
 This Uncourse can provide an arc/trajectory/way of looking at computation, programming, programming languages, research, etc., that is unique, and that can't be discovered by taking a bunch of individual classes/reading individual books on specific technical topics by a bunch of people.